garethltm/obsibrain/COMPSCI361 - Machine Learning/Machine Learning (ML).md

 	- T: Driving on public highway using vision sensors
 	- P: Average distance travelled before an error/crash
 	- E: A sequence of images and steering commands recorded while observing a human driver

+## Applications
+- learning patterns to recommend to the user